What they do

 Education and training

 To become a teacher of the vision impaired, you usually need to study a degree in primary or secondary education, specialising in special needs teaching.

 Alternatively, you can complete a degree in a relevant study area, followed by a postgraduate qualification in education.
 You may also need to undertake further postgraduate study in special needs education to specialise in teaching sight impaired students.

 All universities in Western Australia offer relevant undergraduate teaching courses.

-Macquarie University offers a two-year Master of Disability Studies (Vision Impairment) via distance education.
+Macquarie University offers a one-year Master of Disability Studies (Vision Impairment) via distance education.
 Flinders University offers a Graduate Certificate in Education (Vision Impairment).

 Contact the universities you are interested in for more information.

 To work as a teacher of the vision impaired in Western Australia, you will need to obtain registration with the Teacher Registration Board of Western Australia (TRBWA).
 You will need to obtain a Working with Children Check from the Department of Communities and undergo a National Police History Check (NPHC) conducted by the Department of Education Screening Unit.